 About The Arc Tank

-The Northeast Arc and the John F. Kennedy Library Foundation want your ideas to identify innovative concepts to help positively disrupt the system to improve the lives of persons with intellectual disabilities and/or autism and their families.
-We are looking for out-of-the-box ideas for The Arc Tank and people who can imagine possibilities, be creative and want to change the status quo.
+The Northeast Arc and the John F. Kennedy Library Foundation invite you to The Arc Tank, on Wednesday, November 15th from 2 to 5 pm at the John F. Kennedy Presidential Library and Museum.
+Join us as we see innovation in action, hearing ideas that will help positively disrupt disability services to improve the lives of people with intellectual disabilities and/or autism and their families.
+We will be hearing from out-of-the-box thinkers, people who can imagine possibilities, be creative and who want to change the status quo.

-You can be a part of it by joining the Northeast Arc’s inaugural Arc Tank competition: Changing Lives Through Innovation.
+Be part of the audience at Northeast Arc’s inaugural Arc Tank competition: Changing Lives Through Innovation.

 The Arc Tank